Jockey's Ridge State Park

 During the summer months, when visitation is highest, visitors are encouraged to bring water with them.
 There is no fresh water available within the park.
 The desert-like environment can be quite harsh and temperatures can reach 110 degrees; the sand can be 30 degrees hotter.

 The park's visitor center features a museum about the cultural and natural history of the park, including sand dunes, plants and wildlife, weather, pirates and local maritime history.
 A hang-gliding school provides concessionaire hang-gliding lessons in the park.
 The ridge area is accessed either from the back deck of the visitor center or the parking lot via a 350 ft boardwalk.
+Sandboarding is also practiced on the dunes.

 History

 Scientists believe that the barrier islands of the Outer Banks were remnants of the last ice age, which ended approximately 12,000 years ago.
 They have also concluded that Jockey's Ridge itself came into being about 7,000 years ago.
 The process of how this came about is unclear; however, scientists believe that minerals such as quartz were washed from the mountains of the state to the ocean, creating sand.
 This sand was pushed onto the beaches of the area by storms and hurricanes.
 Through a process known as saltation the sand was eventually blown onto the area now known as Jockey's Ridge where something caused it to begin building the dune system.

 At one time, the dunes of the Outer Banks extended all the way to the southern end of Virginia.
 Many mariners used the ridge as a landmark in navigation of the area for coastal exploration in the 16th century.

 By the early 20th century, the Outer Banks had become a popular tourist area for visitors from the mainland.
 This in turn led to overdevelopment of the land.
 As development in the area proceeded, many local people desired the protection of the dune area.
 Action was precipitated in the summer of 1973, when bulldozing was begun on the sound side of Jockey's Ridge.
 Carolista Baum, a local resident, was made aware of the bulldozing by her children who were playing in the area.
 She confronted the operator of the machine and successfully demanded that it be shut down.
 Petitions soon began in an effort to "Save Our Sand Dune," and the organization "People to Preserve Jockey's Ridge" was formed.